opnsense/docs/source/manual/how-tos/caddy.rst

 Creating a wildcard reverse proxy
 ---------------------------------

+..
+Attention:: The certificate of a wildcard domain will only contain ``*.example.com``, not a SAN for ``example.com``.
+Create an additional domain for ``example.com`` and create a handler for the upstream destination.

 Go to `Services - Caddy Web Server - General Settings - DNS Provider`

 * Select one of the supported DNS Providers from the list